-Site 15 - North corner of West Main St. & Sugar St. Area where Beutler's Ball Field was located.
+Corner of West Main St. & Sugar St.

+Area where Beutler's Ball Field was located.

-used by Putnam Co. farmers to drain the Black swanp were end to end, it would encircle the earth nine times.
+Address Unknown - Samuel Cox operated a tile yard near the State Rt.
+224 Blanchard River bridge.
+It was estimated if all the tile used by Putnam Co. farmers to drain the Black swanp were end to end, it would encircle the earth nine times.